 - Sidewalks are widest and most attractive in the northeast corner of the defined area (e.g., Main and Mission; Beale and Mission).
 In this area, some sidewalks feature surface detail (e.g., bricks), sidewalk tables, and well-groomed street trees. - The further a pedestrian moves south in the defined area, the less attractive become the sidewalks.
 Several areas of sidewalk along Folsom Street are cracked and rutted; several sidewalk sections in the southern part of the study area feel "barren" given the parking lots, large faceless buildings and construction sites that front the street. - The pedestrian experience along Fremont and First Streets is hampered by the Transbay Terminal structure itself.
-Where the terminal crosses the street, the sidewalks are wide, but they are dark and more likely to be inhabited by members of the homeless community. - Morning traffic turning left off Folsom onto Fremont Street creates conflicts with pedestrians crossing Fremont on the north side of the intersection. - Evening traffic turning left off Howard onto First Street creates conflicts with pedestrians crossing First Street on the south side of the intersection. - Intersections along Folsom Street do not have pedestrian crossing signals.
+Where the terminal crosses the street, the sidewalks are wide, but they are dark and more likely to be inhabited by members of the homeless community. - Morning traffic turning left off Folsom onto Fremont Street creates conflicts with pedestrians crossing Fremont on the north side of the intersection. - Evening traffic turning left off Howard onto First Street creates conflicts with pedestrians crossing First Street on the south side of the intersection. - Intersections along Folsom Street do not have pedestrian crossing signals. - The north-south streets of First, Fremont and Beale have fewer street trees than do the east-west streets of Mission and Howard.
+Street trees and street furniture vary from block to block and within blocks. - Street furniture in the area is limited to newspaper racks, trash receptacles, parking meters, and tall light stands designed for traffic lighting.
+While newspaper racks do not necessarily impede pedestrian flow, they often clutter the corners and many are not well maintained.

-Figure 3.4-2: Sidewalk Dimensions
+Figure 3.4-2 | Sidewalk Dimensions